Resuscitative Endovascular Balloon Occlusion of the Aorta (REBOA) for Hemorrhagic Shock

 Aeromedical Evacuation Considerations

-Patients who receive REBOA at a Role 2 and need to be evacuated to a higher level of care should have hemorrhage control addressed and balloon deflated prior to transfer.
-Under no circumstance should a Zone 1 REBOA remain inflated during transport.
-In rare situations when a short-distance rotary-wing evacuation to higher level of care is possible, a Zone 3 REBOA inserted at Role 2 may remain inflated during transport however this requires exceptional communication and planning to avoid undue risk of ischemic injury.
+Under no circumstance should a Zone 1 complete occlusion REBOA remain inflated during transport.
+In rare situations when a short-distance rotary-wing evacuation to higher level of care is possible, a Zone 3 REBOA inserted at Role 2 may remain inflated during transport, however, this requires exceptional communication and planning to avoid undue risk of ischemic injury.

 Training